When Deep Learning Meets Polyhedral Theory: A Survey: Optimizing Over a Trained Neural Network

-Additionally, recent works have exploited polyhedral structure to develop sampling based strategies, which can be used to warm-start MILP or accelerate local search in verification \citep{perakis2022optimizing,wu2022efficient}. \cite{lombardi2017empirical} computationally compare MILP against local search and constraint programming approaches.
+Additionally, recent works have exploited polyhedral structure to develop sampling-based strategies, which can be used to warm-start MILP (i.e., primal heuristics) or accelerate local search in verification \citep{perakis2022optimizing,tong2024optimization,wu2022efficient}.
+Other recent approaches include the use of surrogate models based on pruned neural networks~\citep{pham2025surrogate} and dualizing the constraints associated with ReLU in the optimization model~\citep{liu2025diffconvex}. \cite{lombardi2017empirical} computationally compare MILP against local search and constraint programming approaches. \cite{plate2025analysis} analyze the impact of a variety of factors on the runtimes of MILP with embedded neural networks.
 In a related vein, \cite{cheon2022outer} examines local solutions and proposes an outer approximation method to improve gradient-based optimization.
 Finally, following \cite{raghunathan2018semidefinite}, a large body of work has presented optimization-based methods for verification that use semidefinite programming concepts \citep{dathathri2020enabling,fazlyab2020safety,newton2021exploiting}.
 Notably, \cite{batten2021efficient} showed how combining semidefinite and MILP formulations can produce a new formulation that is tighter than both.
 This was later extended with reformulation-linearization technique, or RLT, cuts \citep{lan2022tight}.
 While related to linear programming and other methods based on convex relaxations, this stream of work is beyond the scope of this survey.
 We refer the reader to \cite{zhang2020tightness} for a discussion of the tightness of these formulations.
+More recently, \cite{karia2025kan} studied the embedding of Kolmogorov-Arnold networks~\citep{liu2025kan}, which may have activation functions requiring a nonlinear optimization formulation.